Eunuch: Korea

 The eunuchs of Korea, called 내시, 內侍, were officials to the king and other royalty in traditional Korean society.
 The first recorded appearance of a Korean eunuch was in Goryeosa ("History of Goryeo"), a compilation about the Goryeo dynasty period.
 In 1392, with the founding of the Joseon dynasty, the naesi system was revised, and the department was renamed the "Department of Naesi".

 The naesi system included two ranks, those of 상선, 尙膳, who held the official title of senior second rank, and 내관, 內官, both of which held rank as officers.
 A total of 140 naesi served the palace in the Joseon dynasty period.
 They also took the exam on Confucianism every month.
 The naesi system was repealed in 1894 following Gabo reform.

-During the Yuan dynasty, eunuchs became a desirable commodity for tributes.
+During the Yuan dynasty of China, eunuchs became a desirable commodity for tributes.

 Eunuchs were the only males outside the royal family allowed to stay inside the palace overnight.
-Court records going back to 1392 indicate that the average lifespan of eunuchs was 70.0 ± 1.76 years, which was 14.4–19.1 years longer than the lifespan of non-castrated men of similar socioeconomic status.
+In one historical study of court records, going back to 1392, researchers surmised that the average lifespan of eunuchs appeared to have been 70.0 ± 1.76 years, and that this was 14.4–19.1 years longer than the lifespan of non-castrated men of similar socioeconomic status.
+However, the quality of this evidence is lacking, and in a letter to the editor of the journal Gerontology, Éric Le Bourg notes that this single study should not be relied upon to conclude that eunuchs in fact lived longer than non-castrated men, even in this Korean case.